stan-fmrg/Snakemake_haps/README.md

 ### 2 Tutorial

 This next part, will use the available sample data files in [data/fastq_raw] to illustrate how to run the workflow using both paired-end and single-end reads.
 Both single-end and paired-end fastq files are from a sequencing (using MiSeq technology) of King scallop samples (*Pecten maximus*).
 For testing purposes, the sample files can be found in the "Snakemake_haps" data/fastq_raw directory/Single_end_reads and data/fastq_raw directory/Paired_end_reads directory.
-Their corresponding reference sequences can be found in data/genome/Single_end_
+Their corresponding reference sequences can be found in data/genome/Single_end_sample.fasta and data/genome/Paired_end_sample.fasta.

 #### 2.1 Steps for running "Snakemake_haps" with default parameters

-- After activating the newly created environment, the working directory must be set where the "Snakemake_haps" workflow is .
+- After activating the newly created environment, the working directory must be set where the "Snakemake_haps" workflow is:

 ```bash
 #Change directory